Don’t rouse the IRS or pay more taxes than necessary-know the score on each home tax deduction and credit.

 For example, your tax bill might be $1,200, but your lender may have collected $1,100 or $1,300 in escrow over the year.
 Deduct only $1,200.
 Your lender will send you an official statement listing the actual taxes paid.
 Use that.
 Don’t just add up 12 months of escrow property tax payments.

 Sin #3: Deducting points paid to refinance

 Deduct points you paid your lender to secure your mortgage in full for the year you bought your home.
-However, when you refinance, says Meighan, you must deduct points over the life of your new loan.
+However, when you refinance, says Meighan, you must deduct points over the life of your new loan, you have to analyze if getting a loan in Iowa is what you want.
 If you paid $2,000 in points to refinance into a 15-year mortgage, your tax deduction is $133 per year.

 Sin #4: Failing to deduct private mortgage insurance

 Lenders require home buyers with a down payment of less than 20% to purchase private mortgage insurance (PMI).
 Avoid the common mistake of forgetting to deduct your PMI payments.
 However, the deduction begins to phase out once your adjusted gross income reaches $100,000 and disappears entirely when your AGI surpasses $109,000.

 Sin #5: Misjudging the home office tax deduction

 This deduction may not be as good as it seems.
 It often doesn’t amount to much of a deduction, has to be recaptured if you turn a profit when you sell your home, and can pique the IRS’s interest in your return.
 Claim it only if it’s worth those drawbacks.